Masterarbeiten

 Kwon et al. (2015), Who Said What: The Effects of Cultural Mindsets on Perceptions of Endorser-Message Relatedness, Journal of Consumer Psychology, 25(3), 389-403.

-Please explain and suggest hypotheses on the effects of deepfakes in advertising on consumers and what these effects could depend on.
-The hypotheses should be tested by an experimental study that manipulates different types of deepfaked or AI-generated ads (i.e., realistic portrayals of untrue information that can mislead viewers) along with another independent variable (e.g., product characteristic or consumer characteristics) and uses measures of consumer responses as dependent variables.
+Please explain and suggest hypotheses on the effects of price changes on consumers’ price fairness perceptions and what these effects could depend on.
+The hypotheses should be tested by an experimental study that manipulates price change motives (e.g., justified/unjustified price change) or price changes along with another independent variable (e.g., product characteristic or consumer characteristics) and measures of price fairness perceptions and other consumer responses as dependent variables.

 Starting Literature: